Charlie Absolom: Cricket career

 Absolom toured Australia with Lord Harris's team in 1878/79 and played in the only Test match of the tour.
 He was selected by Harris, his county captain, for the tour, although at 32 both his batting and his bowling ability were declining.
 After Australia's Fred Spofforth had taken a hat-trick and helped reduce England to 26 for 7, Absolom came in and made 52 runs from ninth in the batting order, adding 63 runs with Harris for the eighth wicket.

 He did not play another Test match and had completed his career with Kent by the end of the 1879 season.
 He had played in 57 matches for the county and taken 87 wickets.
 In 1868, whilst playing for Cambridge, Absolom became the first batsman in first-class cricket to be given out obstructing the field when a ball being returned to the wicket came into contact with his bat whilst he was attempting to complete a seventh run.

 Later life

 After leaving the legal profession, it is unclear how Absolom made his living through much of the 1870s.
+He was a regular guest at the Canonbury home of the young M.V.
+Hughes, who recalled playing cricket with him and that he 'was so constantly staying with us that I looked on him as a kind of uncle.'
 He left England in late 1879, travelling to the United States, initially at Charlottesville and then in the New York area as well as spending time living with the Spokane people along the Columbia River in Washington Territory.
 He worked as a ship's purser on the SS Orinoco and the SS Muriel and played cricket for Staten Island Cricket Club.
 He died in 1889 aged 43 in an accident whilst cargo was being loaded onto Muriel at Port of Spain in Trinidad.